Are you thinking about dropping out of college? Maybe you’re feeling overwhelmed and want to try something different?

 17. People without a degree are two times more likely not to have a job than those who finish college.
 (College Atlas)

 Yes, college is expensive and hard to finish.
 However, college completion rates and other statistics show that a college diploma is still crucial for your future employment.
+Language skills can also help college graduates find a job.

 18. Around 20% more men drop out compared to women.
 (College Atlas)